za3k/za3k.com/archive/invincible.md

 If your group is competitive, try to be the first Hero to kill a Villain, and the first Villain to be killed.
 Whether you like to cooperate, compete, or just have fun making up silly stories--avoid killing a Hero, or everyone loses.

-You will need 6 index cards per villain, and 1 index card per hero (or similar materials, notebook paper will also work).
-You also need one d6 per player during character creation.
+**Materials**: You will need 6 index cards per villain, and 1 index card per hero (or similar materials, notebook paper will also work).
+You also need one d6 (normal six-sided die) per player.

 > *24. I will maintain a realistic assessment of my strengths and weaknesses.
 Even though this takes some of the fun out of the job, at least I will never utter the line "No, this cannot be!
 I AM INVINCIBLE!!!"
 (After that, death is usually instantaneous.)* - Peter Ansprach, 100 Things I'd Do If I Ever Became An Evil Overlord